privacyguides/privacyguides.org/docs/productivity.en.md

     We are working on establishing defined criteria for every section of our site, and this may be subject to change.
 If you have any questions about our criteria, please [ask on our forum](https://discuss.privacyguides.net/latest) and don't assume we didn't consider something when making our recommendations if it is not listed here.
 There are many factors considered and discussed when we recommend a project, and documenting every single one is a work-in-progress.

-In general, we define office suites as applications which could reasonably act as a replacement for Microsoft Word for most use-cases.
+In general, we define office suites as applications which could reasonably act as a replacement for Microsoft Word for most needs.

 - Must be cross-platform.
 - Must be open-source.